 Included are 18 breakfasts, 11 Lunches, & 11 Dinners at restaurants and private homes; 1 hands-on workshop for 3 techniques including mirror, metal, & shadow embroideries; Vriksha Ayurvedic (plant health and balance) and Organic Cotton farming seminar; as well as special presentations.

 There will be opportunities to take mini-workshops by artisans and artists including master dyer, phytochemist Michel Garcia from France.
 Yoshiko Wada will lead a special shibori workshop.
 Lunch & materials are included in the workshop fee.

 Tour Cost includes ground transport between cities and venues, accommodations, entrance fees to museums and historical sites, English speaking guide, some special presentations by local institutions/ specialists, and 40 meals.

-- Main Tour Participants please purchase the following flight: Bhuj>Kochi
+- Main Program Participants please purchase the following flight: Bhuj>Kochi

-- Main Tour + Post-Tour Participants please purchase the following flight: Coimbatore>Colombo
+- Main + Post-Program Participants please purchase the following flight: Coimbatore>Colombo

 Sri Lanka Extension: 1600 USD

 7 nights accommodations including 2 nights stay overlooking Sigriya rock at Heritance Kandalama designed by Geoffrey Bawa, most meals, all ground transportation, entrance fees to select museums and historical sites with an English speaking guide.
 International airfare is not included.

 Slow Fiber Studios tours are only open to World Shibori Network members.
 Read about membership privileges on the World Shibori Network Membership website.